 Born in Toledo, Ohio, in 1969 Carl Adamshick grew up primarily in Harvard, Illinois.

 Adamshick's debut collection, Curses and Wishes (Louisiana State University Press, 2011), was selected by Marvin Bell for the 2010 Walt Whitman Award.
 In 2012, the collection won the Stafford/Hall Award for Poetry from Literary Arts.
-About his work, Bell writes:
+His second book, Saint Friend, was published in the McSweeney's Poetry Series in 2014.

 Curses and Wishes (Louisiana State University Press, 2011)